lightfield-analysis/blender-addon/README.md

 # Installation

-For installation please copy the "light_field_renderer" folder to the blender/VERSION/scripts/addons folder of your local blender installation.
+For installation please clone the git repository into the blender/VERSION/scripts/addons/ folder of your local blender installation.

 Afterwards, you can activate the add-on at File -> User Preferences -> Add-ons -> Render